Information Insight with Generative AI: how to turn unstructured data into competitive advantage for industrial Made in Italy

 What are the main obstacles to implementing generative AI in industrial companies?

-The main obstacles relate to data quality and governance, lack of in-house expertise, and the difficulty of integrating AI solutions with legacy systems such as ERP and MES.
-These are compounded by cultural resistance to change and the need for a clear strategic roadmap, sponsored by top management, to ensure continuity and scalability of the project.
+The main obstacles relate to data quality and governance, a lack of internal expertise, and the difficulty of integrating AI solutions with legacy systems such as ERP and MES.
+Added to these are cultural resistance to change and the need for a clear strategic roadmap, sponsored by top management, that ensures the project’s continuity and scalability.

-How do you measure the ROI of generative AI investments?
+How is the ROI of investments in generative AI measured?

-ROI is measured by combining direct economic benefits-increased revenues and reduced operating costs-with project-specific KPIs, such as reduced lead time, forecast accuracy, and fewer decision errors.
-Comparison with a pre-implementation baseline is essential to quantify the value generated objectively and communicate it to management.
+ROI is measured by combining direct economic benefits—increased revenue and reduced operating costs—with project-specific KPIs, such as reduced lead time, improved forecast accuracy, and fewer decision-making errors.
+Comparison with a pre-implementation baseline is essential for objectively quantifying the value generated and communicating it to management.

-What are the security and privacy risks in the use of generative AI in industry?
+What are the security and privacy risks associated with using generative AI in an industrial setting?

-The main risks involve the protection of sensitive data, the protection of intellectual property, and the exposure of strategic information in connected ecosystems such as IoT and cloud.
-To mitigate them, it is essential to adopt a cybersecurity by-design approach, with encryption, granular access controls, traceability and full GDPR compliance from the earliest stages of the project.
+The main risks concern the protection of sensitive data, the safeguarding of intellectual property, and the exposure of strategic information in connected ecosystems such as IoT and cloud environments.
+To mitigate these risks, it is essential to adopt a cybersecurity-by-design approach, incorporating encryption, granular access controls, traceability, and full GDPR compliance from the earliest stages of the project.

 How long does it take to implement a generative AI project in an industrial company?

 A pilot project on a single use case takes an average of 3 to 6 months, including data preparation, model development, and initial operational releases.
-To scale to the enterprise level, integrating multiple use cases and business systems, the roadmap typically spans 12-24 months, depending on the technological and organizational complexity of the company.
+To scale to the enterprise level, integrating multiple use cases and business systems, the roadmap typically spans 12–24 months, depending on the company’s technological and organizational complexity.

-What competitive advantages does generative AI offer to industrial Made in Italy companies?
+What competitive advantages does generative AI offer to Italian industrial companies?

-Generative AI makes it possible to anticipate market trends, optimize production and supply chains, and reduce operational inefficiencies, translating into faster and more informed decisions.
-For Made in Italy companies, it represents an enabling factor for resilience and global competitiveness, in a scenario characterized by continuous disruption and increasing market complexity.
+Generative AI enables companies to anticipate market trends, optimize production and the supply chain, and reduce operational inefficiencies, leading to faster and more informed decisions.
+For Italian manufacturing companies, it serves as an enabler of resilience and global competitiveness in a landscape marked by constant disruption and increasing market complexity.